terraform-repo-template/tf-template/README.md

 An IaC developer should feel safe when changes he make is isolated to the environment he is working on, and not impact other environments or resources.

-For example, changing `eks-dev` terraform environment does not impact `eks-prod` etrraform environment.
+For example, changing `eks-dev` terraform environment does not impact `eks-prod` terraform environment.

 For example, adding user `joe` to group `developer` does not kick out another user `harry` from the group.